-- Advised commodity trucking and harvesting company regarding wage and overtime policies to comply with Fair Labor Standards Act.
+- Advising employers regarding wage and overtime policies to comply with Fair Labor Standards Act.

-- Counseled human resources directors of variety of small and medium sized businesses regarding employee disciplinary, termination, and severance issues.
+- Counseling human resources directors of small and medium sized businesses regarding disciplinary, termination, and severance issues.

 Karl takes a vigorous and proactive approach in pursuing his clients’ interests.
 Sometimes litigation is a client's best or only option.
-Recently, Karl litigated a variety of state, federal and administrative matters, including:
+Karl has litigated a variety of state, federal and administrative matters, including:

 - Filed complaint and request for preliminary injunction to enforce non-compete agreement on behalf of employer health care provider.

-- Defended municipal employer against gender discrimination and retaliation charges filed with Michigan Department of Civil Rights.
+- Defended government employer against gender discrimination and retaliation charges filed with Michigan Department of Civil Rights.